lreimer/microj-jakartaee8-payara5/README.md

-# Microj Service Template for Jakarta EE 8 on Payara 5.194
+# Microj Service Template for Jakarta EE 8 on Payara Micro 5

-A Microj CLI service template for Jakarta EE 8 with Java 11 running on Payara 5.194
+A Microj CLI service template for Jakarta EE 8 with Java 11 running on Payara Micro 5.

 ## Maintainer